ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 previous badge.

 To have the conformance dashboard revert to the current status, select the **Latest conformance status** option from the snapshot button on the statement panel's header.
+This will also happen by default if you are no longer viewing a single community based on your current
+:ref:`search filters<monitor_conformance_status__filters>`.